 UB civil engineering students who are interested in studying abroad at ITU for a semester have the opportunity to do so during their junior year.
 The junior year curriculum at ITU closely mirrors the courses offered at UB.
 Therefore, students can pursue a semester of study at ITU and remain on track to complete their UB civil engineering curriculum.
 For more information, see the ITU program on the UB Study Abroad website.

-Program flowsheets show the required courses by semester (scroll down to locate the dual diploma flowsheets).
+Program flowsheets show the required courses by semester.

 The latest course information can be found in the Undergraduate Catalog.